-The Public Beds Re-designation charge
+The Public Beds Charge explained

 - Patients who are admitted into public hospitals through A&E departments are being asked to sign a waiver which allows the hospital admit that member as a private patient rather than a public patient.
 If you sign this form, you’re effectively waiving your right to be treated publicly and in so doing agreeing to be potentially charged €813 a night, that’s up to 10 times the cost.

 What you need to know when visiting A&E